usaid-cs/yesterday-i-learned/random.md

 1. According to the [Nazi National Anthem](https://www.youtube.com/watch?v=-7MJdeIZb3w), "Geist" means spirit.
 1. For 90% of the tools, [learn to use the tool](http://www.akitaonrails.com/2016/05/23/rails-has-won-the-elephant-in-the-room), unless it is PHP, in which case learn to use a torch.
 1. You can [buy debt](https://www.youtube.com/watch?v=hxUAntt1z2c) for a fraction of the actual amount of the debt, in the hopes that the debt will eventually be paid back.
 This is also why banks sell debt: they don't think the debt will be paid back.
-1. The word Christ is derived from the Greek Χριστός (Christos), which is a translation of the Hebrew משיח (Meshiakh), meaning the "anointed", and usually transliterated into English as "Messiah".
-It is not part of Jesus' name.
 1. There are two James and two Simons apostles.
 1. The Gospel of Matthew is a creative reinterpretation of Mark.
 [Luke, is, as well](https://jerichobrisance.files.wordpress.com/2013/10/new-testament-timeline-jerichobrisance1.png).
 Luke has both expanded Mark and corrected his grammar and syntax—Mark wrote poor Greek.
 So, really, the first four gospels were ordered Mark, Matthew, Luke, then John, all completed after the death of Jesus (obviously) and also the apostles themselves (because they don't live that long.)
 Matthew was not written by Matthew, Luke was not written by Luke, Mark was not written by Mark.
 1. Tabernacle just means Hut.